Significant Other (album): Music and lyrics

 The band allowed Durst and DJ Lethal to explore their hip hop influences by recording with Method Man.
 DJ Premier of Gang Starr was brought in to produce the collaboration.
 The band wanted to record "a track that was straight hip-hop", according to Borland.
 The song was originally titled "Shut the Fuck Up", but was retitled "N 2 Gether Now" for marketing purposes.
 Durst also recorded a song with Eminem, "Turn Me Loose", which was left off the album.
 Durst also recorded a song with System of a Down's vocalist Serj Tankian named "Don't Go Off Wandering".
-Serj's vocals only appeared on the demo version of the song where he sang the bridge and ending chorus but his vocals don't appear on the album version of the song.
-The band also collaborated with Korn vocalist Jonathan Davis and Scott Weiland of Stone Temple Pilots on "Nobody Like You".
+Tankian's vocals only appeared on the demo version of the song, where he sang the bridge and ending chorus, but his vocals do not appear on the album version of the song.
+The band also collaborated with vocalists Jonathan Davis of Korn and Scott Weiland of Stone Temple Pilots on "Nobody Like You".
 Weiland would frequently visit NRG Recording Studios and help with the recording, vocally coaching Durst.
 Staind singer Aaron Lewis provided backup vocals on the song "No Sex", while Scott Borland, Wes' brother, played keyboards on "Just Like This", "Nookie", "Re-Arranged", "I'm Broke", "9 Teen 90 Nine" and "A Lesson Learned".
-The song "Show Me What You Got" is a sequel to "Indigo Flow" from Three Dollar Bill, Yall$.
-"A Lesson Learned" is a psychedelic trip hop track similar to "Everything" from Three Dollar Bill, Yall$.
+The song "Show Me What You Got" is a sequel to "Indigo Flow" from Three Dollar Bill, Yall.
+"A Lesson Learned" is a psychedelic trip hop track similar to "Everything" from Three Dollar Bill, Yall.

 Describing the album's music, AllMusic's Stephen Thomas Erlewine said that it contains "flourishes of neo-psychedelia on pummeling metal numbers and there are swirls of strings, even crooning, at the most unexpected background."
 While the band was opposed to solos, they allowed John Otto to perform an extended drum solo in the middle of "Nobody Like You".
 Scott Borland wrote string melodies for "Don't Go Off Wandering".

 The band also recorded interludes featuring celebrity cameos.
-The first was "Radio Sucks" with MTV VJ Matt Pinfield, in which he rants about "pre-fabricated sorry excuses for singers and musicians who don't even write their own songs" before praising Bizkit for helping launch a musical revolution.
+The first was "Radio Sucks" with MTV VJ Matt Pinfield, in which he rants about "pre-fabricated sorry excuses for singers and musicians who don't even write their own songs" before praising Limp Bizkit for helping launch a musical revolution.
 The second, "The Mind of Les" featured Primus bass player and singer Les Claypool in what began as an album intro.
 Claypool stated, "I came in and they wanted me to write some sort of intro for the record.
 I got stoned and got in front of the mic and started babbling and they ended up not using the intro and using that instead."